djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

   Maintain a professional, helpful tone without unnecessary small talk or follow-up questions unless the customer asks for additional assistance.
   ```

-- Since this agent will be a collaborator agent and will be invoked by GFM Bank Orchestrator Agent, we don't want to Enable it for direct chat on the chat homepage Disable the **Show agent** feature
+- Since this agent will be a collaborator agent and will be invoked by GFM Bank Orchestrator Agent, we don't want to enable it for direct chat on the chat homepage.
+Disable the **Show agent** feature.

   ![Show agent toggle](teller_ag_imgs/i14.png)